 Laminate flooring is a human-made material that has characteristics that make it appropriate for installation in a variety of environments.
 When deciding whether to use it in a particular location, you have to consider things such as the price, life cycle, maintenance requirements, and durability of the floor.
 Balancing the requirements of the space against the abilities of the material will allow you to make an appropriate decision on where laminates should be used.

 How long a laminate floor will last will be determined by the quality of the manufacturing process and the thickness and durability of the wear layer.
 The level of foot traffic in the area of installation is also an important determining factor.
 This life span can range anywhere from 5 to 20 years.

-One of the major drawbacks to a laminate floor is that the surface can not be refinished.
-When the material is damaged it needs to be replaced.
+One of the significant drawbacks to a laminate floor is that the surface cannot be refinished.
+When the material is damaged, it needs to be replaced.
 If a single plank or tile is damaged, it can usually be replaced relatively easily.
 This is especially true if the floor was installed using a click together adhesive free method.
-However once the surface finish has worn down on the entire floor, it will have to be replaced altogether.
+However, once the surface finish has worn down on the entire floor, it will have to be replaced altogether.

 Laminate flooring materials will range in price from around $2 per square foot up to $10 per square foot.
 In some cases, it may go as high as $20 per square foot for particularly special materials and finishes.